aghilann/Skyfall/README.md

     <img src="images/logo.png" alt="Logo" width="80" height="80">
   </a>

-<h3 align="center">Personal Finance Tracker</h3>
+<h3 align="center">Skyfall</h3>

   <p align="center">
-    A dashboard to view your expenses, the value of your investments and the diversity of your portfolio.
+    A way to record legacy videos to be sent to your loved ones AND send scheduled recoded video messages.
     <br />
     <br />
     <br />